In this section

 The Center for Expressive Technologies (2010-2013)

 Project History: Beginning in August, 2010, the LAES program created a working group on campus called the Expressive Technology Studios Group.
-Dr. David Gillette (LAES co-Director) led this collaborative team of faculty, administrators, students, and commercial/community partners through a series of interdisciplinary arts and technology projects, expressive technology design workshops, interdisciplinary storytelling and ethnographic recording course modules.
+Dr. David Gillette led this collaborative team of faculty, administrators, students, and commercial/community partners through a series of interdisciplinary arts and technology projects, expressive technology design workshops, as well as interdisciplinary storytelling and ethnographic recording course modules.

-Pop-up 2: Their work also included a series of community media and technology development projects with the cities of San Luis Obispo, Arroyo Grande, Pismo Beach, Santa Maria, Oceano, and Avila Beach.
-Commercial and community partners included the San Luis Obispo International Film Festival, the San Luis Obispo Museum of Art, the San Luis Coastal K-12 School District, the Pageant of the Masters (Laguna Beach), DTS, Animation Studios, ConsciousBuild, the San Luis Obispo Housing Authority, New Times SLO, and a number of local arts and education collaborative organizations.
+Commercial and community partners include the San Luis Obispo International Film Festival, the San Luis Obispo Museum of Art, the San Luis Coastal K-12 School District, the Pageant of the Masters (Laguna Beach), DTS, Animation Studios, ConsciousBuild, the San Luis Obispo Housing Authority, New Times SLO, and a number of local arts and education collaborative organizations.

 Learn more about The Center for Expressive Technologies (link opens in new window):